wwoods/job_stream/README.md

 temporary!
 If you are adding it to a collection, you must copy the object.
 Do not store a pointer to that object.

+Sometimes, passing -bind-to-core to mpirun can have a profoundly positive impact on performance.

 Roadmap
 -------

 * Multiples is sometimes crashing with input stream error in Neurontest?????
+    * Shows up more with high #s of networks...
 * Reductions should always happen locally; a dead ring should merge them.
     * Issue - would need a merge() function on the templated reducer base class.
 Also, recurrence would have to re-initialize those rings.
 Might be better to hold off on this one until it's a proven performance issue.
     * Unless, of course, T_accum == T_input always and I remove the second param.
 Downsides include awkwardness if you want other components to feed into the reducer in a non-reduced format... but, you'd have to write a converter anyway (current handleMore).
 So...